-Philadelphia-born Russell Thompkins, Jr. was the baby-faced, smooth and sexy falsetto voice, the driving force and original lead singer of R&B group the Stylistics.
-The iconic performers who gave us such memorable hits as People Make the World Go Round, Break Up to Make Up, You Are Everything and Betcha By Golly Wow.
+Philadelphia-born Russell Thompkins, Jr. was the baby-faced, smooth, and sexy falsetto voice, the driving force, and original lead singer of R&B group the Stylistics.
+The iconic performers gave us such memorable hits as People Make the World Go Round, Break Up to Makeup, You Are Everything, and Betcha By Golly Wow.
 The Stylistics were formed in the late 60s and skyrocketed up the R&B and pop charts with their seamless harmonies.
 Russell’s silky vocal quality blended magnificently with the arrangements created by the legendary songwriter and producer Thom Bell, who imported techniques he had perfected with the R&B and soul group, The Delfonics.

 In 2000, after 33 years, Russell quit the Stylistics due to mental and physical pressures from the group.
 Additionally, he lost his beautiful falsetto voice.
 Russell rested for about a year and thankfully, his vocal gift returned.
 In 2002, he had the opportunity to record a solo album, A Matter of Style.

 In 2003, Russell debuted his own group: Russell Thompkins, Jr. and the New Stylistics.
 The discord between Russell and his old bandmates is apparent because on his website he has a disclaimer that reads: